 I love travel.
 You all know that.
-But what you may not know is that I am also very into fitness and living a healthy lifestyle, I recently finished a session at my Wrestling School by the way.
+But what you may not know is that I am also very into fitness and living a healthy lifestyle.
 As someone who travels so much, I admit it can be hard to stick to your normal fitness routine while you’re on the road.
 I have taken lots of short trips and am also a big fan of slow, long-term travel.
 The latter especially can make it hard to stick to your routine.
 On the one hand, you want to stay fit, but you also want to take full advantage of the places you’re visiting (and the local foods you come across).
 I know your pain!

 But during my time travelling, I have come up with some tips on how you can stay fit while also indulging in everything the local culture has to offer while you travel.
 Keep on reading to see how!